-Insurance Contract Negotiation Services
+Insurance Contract Negotiations

 Physicians and organizations need to do everything in their power to collect and keep as much of their money as possible.
 Most offices have never renegotiated their contracts and very few actually renegotiate them on an annual basis.
 This simple fact could mean that your office is leaving 10-25% of your collections in the insurance company’s bank.
 In today’s world, that could be the difference in you staying in business vs deciding to join a hospital.

 In addition to our contract negotiation services, we also offer contract evaluation services to ensure you understand exactly how you are being paid.
 Our standard process is to complete a thorough contract evaluation process before beginning any contract negotiation project.
 We like to ensure, to the best of our ability, that our negotiation services will be able to obtain a substantial enough increase to your insurance rates to justify the expense.

 - Properly review and analyze all current agreements

 - Evaluate your payer agreements and how they compare to regional market standards

 - Propose a contracting strategy based on your goals and the current insurance climate

 - Determine whether captitation, exclusivity, or preferred provider status is available with any payers

 - Consult with payers regarding pay-for-performance measures and what fee schedule works best for the group